 15. The UPF extracts the UDP packet from the HTTP datagram and determines PDU set information using the PDU set information provided within the HTTP datagram.
 The UPF then routes the packets towards the RAN within a GTP packet including within GTP-U header the identified PDU set information.

-Editor's note: It is FFS whether and how the UPF can determine to establish a UDP tunnel to the AS by sending an HTTP request with the "connect-udp" upgrade token especially when the same EAS IP address would host XRM and non XRM based applications or when there two XRM service instances on the same UE and they use the same UE IP address for the same service.

 6.24.4 Impacts on services, entities and interfaces